FAQ

 What insurance do you take?

-Currently, we do not accept insurance.
+Currently, we are only in network with Optum Behavioral Health and the Veteran’s Affairs Community Care Network.
 However, if you have out-of-network benefits, we may be able to assist you in obtaining reimbursement for services.
-Additionally, we are in the process of becoming credentialed with Optum CCN, the VA community care network, to better serve veterans and their families.
-Please check with your insurance provider to understand your coverage and reimbursement options.
+Please check with your insurance provider to understand your coverage and reimbursement options or schedule a free consultation call.

 -